 A block diagram representing the electronic functional areas is shown in Figure 3.
-The flow of information starts from the sensor input and moves through the transmitter to the FOUNDATION Fieldbus interface that produces a digital signal compliant with the fieldbus physical layer specification (IEC-61158-2 - see Supplementary Documentation).
+The flow of information starts from the sensor input and moves through the transmitter to the FOUNDATION Fieldbus interface that produces a digital signal compliant with FOUNDATION Fieldbus specification (IEC-61158-2 - see Supplementary Documentation).
 The digital communication and HMI capabilities provide for remote or local access to transmitter parameters for configuration and maintenance operations.